dufferzz/ReactQL-Logger/README.md

 The idea is to have a stack to control the entire infrastructure of my (currently) hypothetical Workshop & Store.

-- WS GQL Express API server
-- WebStore (To be built with Gatsby for SSR)
-- Workshop Job Logger (To be used by mechanics independently, potential React Native app for offline use)
-- Internal Management (Users, Employees, Orders, Deliverys, Scheduling, Products, Parts, etc)
-- Attendance Tracking App (Put on a cheap tablet mounted in workshop - used to clock in/out daily)

-Database is currently MongoDB Atlas, I will be moving to Postgres once I have everything else 'mostly done'.
-I want to enforce types/schema from front to back.
-Client side validation, server side server validation AND enforced DB Schema.

-My dev database currently has ~47,000 parts entries.
-None of which have a consistent schema.
-Some dates are strings, Prices are strings.. stockCounts are strings.. some partNumbers are arrays.
-While I feel Mongo/NoSQL generally is cool for ease of development/prototyping - I don't want it in production.
-I also plan to use a lot of ID referencing later on so there's that too, NoSQL isn't for that.

-If I do am to something stupid, like attempting to add new fields with incorrect types - due to changing server schema..
-I want to make this as difficult as possible to accomplish.
-Little point in using types, if the data doesnt even have an ENFORCED, & consistent structure.
-You want add new row???
-MODIFY EVERYTHING EXISING TO FIT NEW SCHEMA.
-It sucks.
-I know.

 ## Features

 - GraphQL (With RBAC)